-If you are vegan, and this is your reason for not wanting to use butter on your garlic bread, then you can most certainly opt for using vegan, or plant-based, butter instead.
+If you are vegan, and this is your reason for not wanting to use butter on your garlic bread, you can most certainly opt for using vegan, or plant-based, butter instead.

 This plant-based butter can be made with a variety of oils that are not derived from animal fat, such as avocado, coconut, and olive oil.

 3 – Ghee

 Although ghee is still technically butter, it’s ideal for those who still want some delicious, creamy butter and are also lactose intolerant.
 This is because the process that is involved when making ghee results in the removal of both lactose and casein.

 If you are wondering what ghee is, it is clarified butter, which is simmered and then strained.
 It can be stored on a shelf outside of your refrigerator for a long period of time, which is one benefit of this product that many people love.

 If you are dairy-sensitive and want a great substitute for butter on your garlic bread, this is one that will not disappoint.

 If you don’t have any oils or butter, but you would still like to add a bit of fat to your garlic bread, you can simply do so with a bit of cheese.
 You can top your garlic bread with some fresh shredded or chunks of mozzarella cheese, shredded Parmesan, or any other type of Italian cheese.

 For the healthiest version of garlic bread without butter, you can try out freshly chopped herbs, such as oregano and basil, with minced garlic and Parmesan cheese on your bread.
 Top the bread with your herbs and cheese, then pop it in the oven for a thorough roasting.

 If you don’t have pure, dairy-based butter in your possession, you can, of course, opt for utilizing margarine.
 Although many people prefer butter on their garlic bread, margarine is sometimes considered to be a slightly healthier option since it contains vegetable oils only and no animal fats.